 If you are looking to hire a car in Fiji, then you need to know the prices tend to be a little more expensive than you might expect.
 The reason for that, is the high import duty on vehicles.
-Prices to buy a vehicle in Fiji can be double (or more) than what you would pay for something similar in NZ or Australia.
-So hire companies naturally have to increase prices to cover the high costs of owning a fleet.
+Prices to buy a vehicle in Fiji can be double or more than what you would pay for something similar in NZ or Australia.
+So hire companies naturally have to increase prices to cover the high costs of owning a fleet

-They have nine locations across Viti Levu.There is a pickup booth at both Nadi and Naurori international airports, as well as city centers.
+They have nine locations across Viti Levu.There is a pickup booth at both Nadi and Naurori international airports, as well as in the city centers.